vpnclashfa-backup/multi-proxy-config-fetcher/README.md

 ## Setup

 1. Fork this repository.
-2. Edit `src/config.py` and add your Telegram channels or other URLs to the `SOURCE_URLS` list.
+2. Edit `src/config.py` and add your Telegram channels, SSCONF links or other URLs to the `SOURCE_URLS` list.
 3. Enable GitHub Actions in your forked repository.
 4. The configs will be automatically updated every hour in `configs/proxy_configs.txt`.